Astrill VPN: Is It Worth Your While?

 4. Based Country

-Astrill VPN is based in Seychelles in East Africa, which is outside the 5/9/14 Eyes Alliance.
-In being so, your data is safe and will not be shared with any government, and you won't be spied on.
+Astrill VPN is based in Seychelles in East Africa, outside the 5/9/14 Eyes Alliance.
+In doing so, your data is safe and will not be shared with any government, and you won't be spied on.

 5. Warrant Canary